adeline-lei-zheng/learngit/readme_third.txt

 Please re-readme again.
 Why there is an information icon?
+I know.